Quantum Mpemba Effect Induced by Non-Markovian Exceptional Points: Discussion and conclusion

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}

-Our theoretical predictions can be experimentally tested in the nuclear magnetic resonance (NMR) platform.
-As demonstrated in Refs.~\cite{Chen2021,PhysRevLett.133.173602}, the system-pseudomode Hamiltonian $\hat{H}_{\text{sp}}$ can be simulated by using the iodotriuroethylene molecule served as a four-qubit quantum simulator.
-The $^{13}\text{C}$ nucleus corresponds to the system (a qubit) in $\hat{H}_{\text{sp}}$, while the other three $^{19}\text{F}$ nuclei are mapped to the truncated bosonic field~\cite{Chen2021,PhysRevLett.133.173602} of the pseudomode.
-As discussed in Supplemental Material, using the experimentally available parameter $\gamma\simeq0.1\omega_{0}$, a non-Markovian LEP can be observed when the system-pseudomode interaction strength is $\alpha/\omega_{0}=0.025$.
+Our theoretical predictions could be experimentally tested in the nuclear magnetic resonance platform~\cite{Chen2021,PhysRevLett.133.173602} or the circuit quantum electrodynamics architecture~\cite{jk6y-55xp}.
+As demonstrated in Refs.~\cite{Chen2021,PhysRevLett.133.173602}, the system-pseudomode Hamiltonian $\hat{H}_{\text{sp}}$ can be experimentally simulated by using the iodotriuroethylene molecule served as a four-qubit quantum simulator.
+The $^{13}\text{C}$ nucleus corresponds to the system (a qubit), while the other three $^{19}\text{F}$ nuclei are mapped to the truncated bosonic field~\cite{Chen2021,PhysRevLett.133.173602} of the pseudomode.
+Especially, as experimentally tested in Ref.~\cite{jk6y-55xp}, for certain excitation-restriction situations, the pseudomode can be modeled by a readout resonator in a superconducting circuit, where $\mathcal{\hat{L}}$ can be experimentally realized as a $9\times 9$ matrix~\cite{jk6y-55xp}.

-In summary, by introducing auxiliary pseudomodes to incorporate the non-Markovian effect, the dissipative dynamics of a general open quantum system can be equivalently described by a Lindbladian evolution with an extended Liouvillian superoperator.
-This method provides a unified framework for characterizing LEPs in both the Markovian and non-Markovian regimes.
-Using these non-Markovianity-induced additional LEPs, we propose a scheme to realize the QMPE.
-Enriching our understanding of non-Markovianity in open quantum systems, our findings may have some potential applications in optimizing the performance of quantum heat engines by speeding up the efficiency of energy transfer between the working substance and the thermal bath.
+In summary, by introducing auxiliary pseudomodes to incorporate the non-Markovian effect, the dissipative dynamics of an open quantum system can be equivalently described by a Lindbladian evolution with an extended Liouvillian superoperator.
+Using these non-Markovianity-induced additional LEPs, we propose an experimentally friendly scheme to observe the QMPE.
+Although only harmonic oscillator systems are displayed, our scheme can be generalized to other models, such as the discrete-variable system in Supplemental Material~\cite{SupplementalMaterial}, without difficulties.
+Compared with Ref.~\cite{PhysRevLett.127.060401}, we do not need any unitary rotations on the initial state, because our acceleration capacity is induced by the non-Markovian LEPs.
+Enriching our understanding of the non-Markovian effect during nonequilibrium dynamics, our findings may have potential applications in optimizing the performances of quantum energy devices.